tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 ```

-I went for a simple example, but I could have used custom messages to make the
+This was a simple example, but I could have used custom messages to make the
 error even more helpful.
 Thanks to contracts, invalid configurations can be
-caught early, instead of downstream the pipeline when trying to deploy our
+caught early, instead of downstream in the pipeline when trying to deploy our
 services.
 Beyond just making our deployment work, we can even imagine using
 contracts for enforcing additional properties, such as security-related rules.